MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/add-custom-resources.md

 ## Dynamic access to the public path

-When deploying your e-Commerce customizations via Microsoft LifeCycle Services (LCS), the physical paths to any files stored in the ```/public``` directory will change.
-This means that you cannot provide a static physical path to these files from within your code.
+When deploying your e-Commerce customizations via Microsoft LifeCycle Services (LCS), the physical paths to any files stored in the ```/public``` directory will change, so you cannot provide static physical paths to these files from within your code.
 However, there is a helper API named **getAsset** which is available to help you obtain the path.

 The following example shows how to use the **getAsset** API to generate a URL to a font file stored in the ```/public/webfonts``` directory.